ghiscoding/slickgrid-universal/README.md

 2. Build

-To get started you must run (also once) an initial build so that all necessary `dist` is created for all the packages to work together.
+To get started you must run (also once) an initial TS build so that all necessary `dist` are created for all the packages to work together.
 ```bash
 npm run build
 ```

 3. Run Dev (Vanilla Implementation)

-There is a Vanilla flavour implementation of this monorepo, vanilla means that it is not associated with any framework and so it is plain TypeScript without being bound to any framework.
-The implementation is very similar to Angular and Aurelia, it could be used as a guideline to implement it in other frameworks.
+There is a Vanilla flavour implementation of this monorepo, vanilla means that it is not associated to any framework and is written in plain TypeScript without being bound to any framework.
+The implementation is very similar to Angular and Aurelia.
+It could be used as a guideline to implement it in with other frameworks.

 ```bash
 npm run dev:watch